 The most effective way for sheriff candidates to raise money for a local election is still the ‘old-fashioned’ way – by making calls and holding campaign events.
 Personal contacts and solicitation are still an integral part of the fundraising process and absolutely necessary for raising money.

-Online fundraising can be a good way to bring in funds for your sheriff election, particularly if you want to target a wider audience and a greater quantity of small donations.
+Online political fundraising is proving to be a valuable source of funds for many candidates running for local office.s.
 Technical barriers have dropped, and more and more local campaigns are successfully raising money online.

 Under no circumstances will the internet magically bring in money.
 If you have a sheriff campaign website, then that site exists as a conduit through which to raise money, not as a means unto itself.